iPhone Photography Tips From A Photographer

 FOCUS

 Have you ever taken a picture to later realize it’s not in focus?
-That’s the worst and we’ve all been there.
-To ensure that your image is in focus, tap the screen.
+It’s the worst, right?
+To ensure that your image is in focus, tap the screen where you want your iPhone camera to focus.
 A yellow box will appear indicating where the phone is focusing.
-I call it the focus box.
+I call this the focus box.

 EXPOSURE